Personal Project

 Rebuild Old Penn Station

-As a way to remind New Yorkers of the importance of preserving iconic architecture, we set off to create a virtual 3D reconstruction of the old Pennsylvania Station in New York City that was tragically demolished in 1963.
+To remind New Yorkers of the cultural value of iconic architecture, we set out to virtually reconstruct the original Pennsylvania Station—an architectural masterpiece tragically demolished in 1963.

-In partnership with The Rebuild Penn Station Organization and the New York Historical Society, we gathered vast amounts of archival data to accurately create the most detailed 3D model of the station ever built.
+In collaboration with the Rebuild Penn Station initiative and the New-York Historical Society, we sourced extensive archival materials to produce the most accurate and detailed 3D model of the station ever created.

 HISTORY

-New York City's original Penn Station was one of the finest buildings ever constructed.
-With its vast main hall and soaring concourse, it provided a triumphant gateway into the city.
-Its demolition in 1963 was widely considered one of the greatest architectural and civic mishaps in American history.
+The original Penn Station was one of New York City’s greatest architectural achievements—a monumental gateway marked by its vast main hall and soaring glass-and-steel concourse.
+Its demolition in 1963 is still regarded as one of the most devastating losses of architecture and civic vision in American history.

 "One entered the city like a god.
 One scuttles in now like a rat."